eboigne/PyTV-4D/README.md

 # Current features

 - Explicit functions to compute the total variation of 2D & 3D images.
-- Functions provide subgradients for easy implementation of gradient descent.
+- Functions provide subgradients for easy implementation of (sub)-gradient descent.
-- Different spatial discretization schemes available: upwind, downwind, centered, and hybrid.
 - Efficient GPU implementations using PyTorch tensors and convolution kernels.
-- Operator-form implementation compatible with primal-dual and  formulations.
+- Operator-form implementation compatible with primal-dual and proximal formulations.
+- Four different spatial discretization schemes are available: upwind, downwind, centered, and hybrid.

+# TV definition

 # Installation